-1. Name of an image
+1. Caption of an image

 Add a caption or name to every image on your site.
 This helps users to understand the image better and also easy for you to maintain the images especially when you are migrating a site from one platform to another.
+Remember, name of the image does not have any role in search engine optimization.
+However, when the image does not have alt text, search engines will try to understand it from the text content surrounding the image.
+Therefore, use appropriate image caption relevant to the text content.

 2. Alternative Text (Alt attribute)